 OR, you can make something fun, with very little extra work.

-Until I opened my pantry and realized my love for krispie treats has used up all my crispy rice cereal.
+Unfortunately I opened my pantry and realized my love for rice krispie treats has used up all my crispy rice cereal.
 HOWEVER, I didn’t let that stop me!
 Oh no. I grabbed a box of corn flake cereal to use as a substitute.
-I was positive it would work as my aunt has always made delicious, chewy wreaths for the holidays using corn flake cereal and Karo® Syrup.
+I was positive it would work as my aunt has always made delicious, chewy wreaths for the holidays using corn flake cereal.

 And how, you may ask, do they get so chewy?
-The Karo® Syrup adds a chewy texture while giving the perfect amount of sweetness needed for the peanut butter and white chocolate to stand out in these Scotcheroos!
+The light corn syrup adds a chewy texture while giving the perfect amount of sweetness needed for the peanut butter and white chocolate to stand out in these Scotcheroos!

 Each batch of Holiday Scotcheroos makes two 9-inch round baking pans that get cut into 8 triangles (for a total of 16 wedges of scotcheroos).